KawshikBanerjee/EshoLikhi/README.md

 # EshoLikhi

-[This is an ongoing Django project; will add details once it is sufficiently complete]
+[This is an ongoing Django project; details will be added once it is sufficiently complete]